Python vs. R vs. SAS – which tool should I learn for Data Science?

 All 3 ecosystems have all the basic and most needed functions available.
 This feature only matters if you are working on latest technologies and algorithms.

-Due to their open nature, R & Python get latest features quickly (R more so compared to Python).
+Due to their open nature, R & Python get latest features quickly.
 SAS, on the other hand updates its capabilities in new version roll-outs.
 Since R has been used widely in academics in past, development of new techniques is fast.

 Having said this, SAS releases updates in controlled environment, hence they are well tested.
 R & Python on the other hand, have open contribution and there are chances of errors in latest developments.